 Training in a classroom (typically community college), which provides knowledge or skills necessary for a future career.

-- Receives Temporary Assistance to Needy Families, General Assistance, Refugee Cash Assistance, Family Investment Program, or Supplemental Security Income under a Federal, State, or Income-based public assistance program, or
+a.
+Receives Temporary Assistance to Needy Families, General Assistance, Refugee Cash Assistance, Family Investment Program, or Supplemental Security Income or

 3. An individual who is one or more of the following:

-- Deficient in basic literacy skills: (English, reading, writing, or computing skills below 9.0 level)
+- a.
+Deficient in basic literacy skills: (English, reading, writing, or computing skills below 9.0 level)

 - Homeless, runaway, or foster child